-- As a 14th overall pick, Dozier was drafted too low (i.e. the Brady Quinn Exemption);
+- As a 14th overall pick, D.J.
+Dozier went too low (Brady Quinn Exemption).

-- With almost 3,000 yards from scrimmage, Thomas was too good (i.e. the Tony Mandarich Exemption); and
+- With almost 3,000 yards from scrimmage, Blair Thomas produced too much (Tony Mandarich Exemption).

-- Both Carter and Enis had their careers end prematurely because of injuries (i.e. the Steve Emtman Exemption)
+- Both Ki-Jana Carter and Curtis Enis had their careers end prematurely because of injuries (Steve Emtman Exemption).

 PENN STATE RUNNING BACKS – COLLEGE HIGHLIGHTS

-Clearly, these stats/accomplishments were quite impressive and made the players worthy of being high draft picks.
+Based on these accomplishments, the players deserved being high draft picks.
 Unfortunately, the following table highlights that each one failed to live up to expectations.

 PENN STATE RUNNING BACKS – NFL CAREER STATS

-With those numbers, he just wasn’t unproductive enough so he escaped the Top 10 Busts with the Tony Mandarich Exemption.
+With those numbers, he just wasn’t unproductive enough to be called a Top 10 Bust.
+Instead, he escaped the countdown with the Tony Mandarich Exemption.

-During Carter’s 10-year career, his missed three full seasons and only had more than 20 carries in three of the seven seasons in which he saw any playing time.
+During Carter’s 10-year career, his missed three full seasons.
+Furthermore, he only had more than 20 carries in three of the seven seasons in which he saw any playing time.
 Looking at those elbow pads, I’m reminded of the Astro Turf injuries that ruined too many careers back then.
-Regardless, Carter gets the Steve Emtman Exemption, which is reserved for players who were too injured to prove their worth.
+Regardless, Carter gets the Steve Emtman Exemption, which applies to players whose careers were cut short by injuries.

-Curtis Enis – By the time he was 24, Enis had retired from the NFL with a degenerative knee condition.
+By the age of 24, Enis had retired from the NFL with a degenerative knee condition.
 Enis’ knee problems began with a torn ACL during the 9th game (and 1st start) of his rookie season with the Bears.
 Presumably, Enis tore his ACL during the 3rd quarter of the game, but stayed in and played most of the 4th quarter as well.
 After three years of injuries, Enis just couldn’t get up anymore.

-Enis’ torn ACL (along with his willingness to continue to play with the injury) should be enough to earn the Steve Emtman Exemption, but I pause because at least one Chicago sportswriter questioned the legitimacy of the injury.
-In particular, the writer questioned how Enis could stay in the game and bear the excruciating pain of a torn ACL given that the player had taken himself out of games for shortness of breath, back spasms (after a non-contact play), and an upset stomach (i.e. a tummy ache).
-That reporter was none other than First Take’s Skip Bayles, so I’ll give Enis the benefit of the doubt.
-Apparently, Bayles was opinionated well before he felt the need to spar with Steven Ayy (Fonzerelli) Smith.
+Enis’ torn ACL (along with his willingness to continue to play with the injury) should be enough to earn the Steve Emtman Exemption.
+Still, I paused because a local sportswriter questioned the legitimacy of the injury.
+In particular, the writer wondered how Enis could stay in the game and bear the excruciating pain of a torn ACL given the player’s previous reactions to discomfort.
+Specifically, Enis had taken himself out of games for shortness of breath, back spasms (after a non-contact play), and an upset stomach (i.e. a tummy ache).

-While these each of these running backs avoided the distinction of being a Top 10 Bust, collectively they deserve recognition and help perpetuate the idea of a Penn State Jinx.
-Individually, the only Nittany Lion deserving of an Honorable Mention is D.J.
-Dozier – not because of his equally pathetic MLB career, but rather because the others were injured or not nearly bad enough.
+Individually, each of these running backs avoided the distinction of being a Top 10 Bust.
+Collectively, they deserve recognition and help perpetuate the idea of a Penn State Jinx.
+Out of the four, D.J.
+Dozier stands out as the most deserving of an Honorable Mention.
+His excuse of quitting football to pursue an equally pathetic MLB career just doesn’t protect him enough.